Castleton, Greater Manchester: Governance

 Lying within the historic county boundaries of Lancashire from a very early time, Castleton constituted a township within the ancient parish of Rochdale, in Salford hundred.
 During this time, Castleton stretched beyond what is now recognised as its boundaries, including with it the localities of Balderstone, Captain Fold, Hartly, Marland and Newburn.

-In 1865, part of Castleton was transferred to the newly created Municipal Borough of Rochdale, and following local government reorganisation in 1894, Castleton, though lying wholly within the administrative county of Lancashire, remained divided on this basis, forming two local government districts; "County Borough of Rochdale" and "Castleton-by-Rochdale".
+In 1865, part of Castleton was transferred to the newly created Municipal Borough of Rochdale, in 1866 Castleton became a separate civil parish, in 1894 the parish was abolished to form Castleton by Rochdale, part also went to Rochdale, Heywood and Milnrow.
+In 1891 the parish had a population of 38,509.
+Following local government reorganisation in 1894, Castleton, though lying wholly within the administrative county of Lancashire, remained divided on this basis, forming two local government districts; "County Borough of Rochdale" and "Castleton-by-Rochdale".
 Castleton-by-Rochdale was renamed to "Castleton Urban District" in 1896, and four years later in 1900, was abolished (as part of a mutual agreement between local councillors) split and transferred to the neighbouring Rochdale and Heywood local government districts.

 As part of the provisions of the Local Government Act 1972, the former county boroughs and urban districts were abolished, and Castleton was given to the newly formed Metropolitan Borough of Rochdale within the metropolitan county of Greater Manchester.

 Economy

-Castleton was home to a large Woolworth's warehouse and office block, based on Royle Barn Road.
+Castleton was home to a large Woolworths warehouse and office block, based on Royle Barn Road.
 The site is now closed following the failure of the Woolworths group.
 This mill is close to Arrow Mill, which is almost adjacent on Queensway.
 Royle Barn Road links Castleton with Sudden, emerging near the Tesco supermarket.

 Castleton is without any banks as they were all closed in the late 1980s/early 1990s.
 Carcraft was based there, on the former site of Asda but has now closed down.